vtjc2002/LearnAI-Bootcamp/lab01.5-luis/1_LUIS.md

 Take some time to review the links referenced to above.

-### Lab 1.1: Creating the LUIS service in the portal
+### Lab 1.1: Creating the LUIS service in the portal (optional)

+> Note: Creating a LUIS service in the portal is optional, as LUIS provides you with a "starter key" that you can use for the labs.
+However, if you want to see how to create a free or paid service in the portal, you can follow the steps below.

 In the Portal, hit **Create a resource** and then enter **LUIS** in the search box and choose **Language Understanding**: